waffleio/waffle.io-takeout/doc/REPLICATED.md

 The standard setup consists of one host.

-If you are using EC2 we recommend the m4.large instance type.
+If you are using EC2 we recommend the m4.large instance type with a 32GB EBS volume.

 For other setups we recommend hosts with 32 gigs of RAM and 2 CPUs.